phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 #### return types

-The promise returned should have the following contents:
+The promise returned should resolve with the following contents:

 1.  `start` : Indicates the start cursor position from which the quick view is valid.
 2.  `end` : Indicates the end cursor position to which the quick view is valid.
 These are generally used to highlight